yannixeno/AzureHoneyPotLab/README.md

   - Use centralized log management tools to aggregate and analyze logs for quicker response times.

 ## 4. Proactive Detection
-- Many failed logins suggest the need for active threat detection:
+- Many failed logins suggest the need for further enhanced real time threat detection:
   - Implement intrusion detection and prevention systems (IDPS) to identify and block malicious attempts in real-time.
   - Use AI-powered log analytics to detect patterns indicative of coordinated attacks.
   - Role-Based Access Control: Restrict administrative privileges to reduce the number of high-value targets.